lwjohnst86/nefa-code/doc/manuscript.md

 | M1              | -2457.8 |  20.5   |
 | M0              | -2139.0 |  339.2  |

-Table: Supplemental Table S  1: Comparing generalized estimating equation models adjusting for different covariates using Quasi-Likelihood Information Criterion.
+Table: ESM Table  1: Comparing generalized estimating equation models adjusting for different covariates using Quasi-Likelihood Information Criterion.

 Given the number of possible combinations of outcome and predictor variables, only ISI and ISSI-2 with total non-esterified fatty acids (nmol/mL) were used to